AmeyKuradeAK/ntrn/CONTRIBUTING.md

 ## I Want To Contribute

 > ### Legal Notice <!-- omit in toc -->
+>
+> **License Agreement**: This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+By contributing to this project, you agree to the following:
+>
-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project licence.
+> 1. **You have authored 100% of the content** you are contributing, or you have the necessary rights and permissions to contribute it.
+>
+> 2. **Your contributions will be licensed under GPL-3.0**: Any code, documentation, or other content you contribute will be made available under the same GPL-3.0 license that covers this project.
+>
+> 3. **Copyleft requirement**: The GPL-3.0 is a copyleft license, which means that any derivative works or modifications must also be licensed under GPL-3.0.
+This ensures that the software remains free and open source.
+>
+> 4. **No warranty**: The software is provided "as is" without warranty of any kind, as stated in the GPL-3.0 license.
+>
+> For the full license text, see [LICENSE](../LICENSE) or visit [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html).

 ### Reporting Bugs